Update: ‘Features’ section updated with more information in ‘Advanced Infotainment System’ subsection.

 This feature has already made its debut in the Ioniq 5 and will make its way into the Ioniq 7.
-By this feature, one can use the electrical energy stored in the battery pack of the vehicle to run appliances and even the battery of other vehicles.
+By this feature, one can use the electrical energy stored in the battery pack of the vehicle to run appliances and even replenish the battery of other EVs.

 The Ioniq 7 will come with cameras mounted in place of conventional outer rearview mirrors.
 The rearward display of the car caught by the cameras in action will then be displayed in the screens mounted inside the car, either on the front door panels or the corners of the dashboard.

-For biometric authentication, the Ioniq 7 might come with a fingerprint reader, which is currently on offer in the group’s offerings like Hyundai Santa Fe and Genesis GV70.
+For biometric authentication, the Ioniq 7 might come with a fingerprint reader, which is currently on offer in the group’s offerings like the Hyundai Santa Fe, the Genesis GV70, and the Genesis GV60.

 Price & Subscription

 To encourage customer trials for the most expensive Hyundai in the U.S., a subscription program for short ownership periods, possibly between one and three months, could be offered.

 During the Hyundai Ioniq 5 U.S. debut, Jose Munoz, President & CEO, Hyundai (North America), briefly discussed subscription, which should apply to the Hyundai Ioniq 7.
 The subscription service will likely allow users to temporarily own their desired E-GMP Ioniq EVs for a single all-inclusive monthly payment covering the vehicle, insurance, and maintenance.

 Like the Ioniq 5, the customers of Ioniq 7 and Ioniq 6 could be given an added benefit of one or two years of free unlimited 30-minute charging sessions at Electrify America charging stations in the United States.
 The network of Electrify America currently has 600 charging stations, and by the end of 2021, the company intended to add an additional 800 charging stations with more than 3,500 ultra-fast chargers.